szczyglis-dev/py-gpt/README.md

 **Files and attachments**

 - `Store attachments in the workdir upload directory`: Enable to store a local copy of uploaded attachments for future use.
 Default: True.

+- `Prefer native file upload when supported`: If enabled, PyGPT will try to send supported attachments directly through the selected provider's native file API instead of processing them locally.
+Availability depends on the provider, model, file type, and file size.
+If native upload is unavailable or fails, the standard local attachment-processing path is used automatically.
+Default: False.

 - `Store images, captures, and uploads in the data directory`: Enable to store everything in a single data directory.
 Default: False.